TheImagingSource/ic4-examples/dotnet/README.md

 - Using [EventExposureEnd](/dotnet/advanced-camera-features/EventExposureEnd) to synchronize camera operation to real-world movement
 - Get notified about I/O activity using [EventLine1*Edge](/dotnet/advanced-camera-features/EventLine1Edge) events

+## Camera-Specific Examples

+This section contains example programs showing camera specific functions

+- [DoLP Segmentation](/dotnet/camera-specific/DoLPSegmentation) shows how to visualize the degree of polarized light in combination with polarisation cameras.

 ## Third-Party Integration

 This section contains programs showing how to use data captured in `ImageBuffer` objects with third-party image processing libraries: